Select Page

 The United States in the Modern World 1

-This course tells the story of economic and political revolution—where its origins lie in the 15th and 16th centuries, how it was carried out in the 17th and 18th centuries, and how it re-shapes the world in the 19th century.
+This course tells the story of economic and political revolution—where and how its origins lie in the 15th and 16th centuries, how it was carried out in the 17th and 18th centuries, and how it reshaped the world in the 19th century.
 Students will study the modern history of the great empires of Eurasia, encounters between the peoples of Europe and the Americas, expansion of trade and technology, and the development of political ideologies.
 The American experience, from the voyages of Columbus to the Civil War, will be placed within the larger context of the modern world.
 Students will complete a major library research project in the spring semester.

 The United States in the Modern World 2

 The United States takes a central role in the second year of this course, beginning with the impact of the Civil War and industrialization on domestic and foreign policies.
-Questions of new thought in social relations, in the application of science and technology, and in governmental roles and responsibilities in the United States and in selected other nations will be studied so that the discussion of revolutionary change begun in the first year continues and broadens.
+Questions of new thought in social relations, in the application of science and technology, and in governmental roles and responsibilities in the United States and selected other nations will be studied so that the discussion of revolutionary change that began in the first year continues and broadens.
 A close consideration of several Cold War topics in the second semester will enable students to understand better the problems faced by the 21st-century world, particularly the impact of human history on the natural world.
 Students will complete a major library research project early in the second semester.

 Advanced Topics in History